ankitzz01/Sync-Main/README.md

-# This the private source code of the discord music bot Sync Music
+# This is the private source code of the discord music bot Sync Music